xwanyue0221/Graduate-Portfolio/README.md

 # MS-Applied-Data-Science-Portfolio-Milestone-Spring-2021
-This is the demonstration of Wanyue Xiao, a graduate student whose major is Applied Data Science in Syracuse University.

-This repository is the Graduation Portfolio Milestone for my master's degree of Applied Data Science at Syracuse University.
-It will showcase the academic projects I did in the previous coursework and my knowledge about data science and machine learning.
+This repository is a Graduation Portfolio Collection containing project coursework and assignments completed during the master's degree of Applied Data Science at Syracuse University, including field knowledge of data science, data analysis, and machine learning.

 ## 1. Paper: How I Would Learn Data Science
 Paper-link
-This paper is basically a summary of what I have learned during the 2 years in the master's program of Applied Data Science - the knowledge and critical thinkings regarding data science, and the technical skills that are required to succeed in this field.
+A paper summarises knowledge and techqniues learned in the master's program.

 ## 2. [Professional Resume](./wanyuex.pdf)
 The resume is updated on March 2021.